IacopomC/iacopomc.github.io/_projects/2020-08-03-behavioral-cloning-project.md

 To help the model generalize better I recorded the vehicle driving counter-clockwise

 Data augmentation can help generate more points in the "feature" space and make the trained model more robust.
-To augment the data set, I also flipped the images horizontally and inverted the angles this would teach the car to steer clockwise and counter-clockwise.
+To augment the data set, I also flipped the images horizontally and inverted the angles: this would teach the car to steer clockwise and counter-clockwise.

 I used the side car images for training too.
 This carries two benefits::
 * it's three times as much data